A Tale Of Two Sisters Ending Explained: It's All In The Family

 Some of the best genre movies of the past two decades come from Korea.
 While a lot of people know the names Bong Joon-ho and Park Chan-wook, not as many people are aware of the brilliant but underrated Kim Jee-woon.
 Director Kim has given us some all-time great Korean horror and genre movies like "I Saw the Devil."
 He even made the fantastic Apple TV+ series "Dr. Brain."

 But before all that, director Kim's made "A Tale of Two Sisters," a horror movie based on a popular Korean folktale (which has been adapted several times).
 The plot focuses on Su-mi, a young girl recently released from a mental institution.
 Finally back home, she is very protective of her younger sister Su-yeon, and quite cold toward her stepmother Eun-joo — who used to be a nurse for the sisters' late mother.
-Su-mi seems plagued by disturbing visions of ghosts plaguing the house, but if Mike Flanagan's work has taught us anything is that the ghost stories are all about trauma and human horror — and there's plenty of both in here.
+Su-mi seems plagued by disturbing visions of ghosts plaguing the house, but if Mike Flanagan's work has taught us anything it is that the ghost stories are all about trauma and human horror — and there's plenty of both in here.
 Here's what happens at the end of "A Tale of Two Sisters" and what it all means.

 What you need to remember about the plot of A Tale of Two Sisters